Flowers | Wedding Florists

 1. Select your style

 Formal and sophisticated, or casual and relaxed?
-You might be more of a traditional bride, or you’ve chosen a simple, contemporary theme.
-Your flowers should reflect the unique style of your wedding and help set the ambience for the ceremony and reception.
-Are you looking to add a splash of colour or go for more neutral tones?
-Once you’ve decided on your style and colours, you can select your flowers to match.
+Your flowers should reflect the unique style of your wedding and help set the ambiance.
+Our wedding florists directory can help you find the right supplier, all around Australia.
+Whether you are looking to add a splash of colour or go for more neutral tones, once you’ve decided on your style and colours, you can select your flowers to match.

 For your bridal bouquet, there are a number of arrangements you can choose from as detailed below.
-Tip# Make sure your bouquet is proportionate to your height.
-If you are tall get your florist to design a large, fuller bouquet.
-If you are shorter a long, cascading bouquet could dwarf you so make sure you try out different sizes with your wedding florist.
+Tip: Make sure your bouquet is proportionate to your height.
+If you are tall get a large, fuller bouquet.
+If you are shorter, a long, cascading bouquet could dwarf you so make sure you try out different sizes.
+Don’t forget: Wedding House is the best Australian wedding florists directory.
+We can help you find the ideal supplier in your area too.

 Posy: The posy is a round and small bouquet, usually bound together at the stems, wrapped in a beautiful satin and embellished with pearl pins.
 The Posy works well with straight or short wedding dress styles.